 Right: Analyze your AI referral traffic → optimize for your actual audience's preferred platform.

-No. Our data shows single-query prompts declining from 65.4% (Oct) → 40.8% (Nov) in just 1 month.
-AI search is evolving toward more exploratory, multi-query behavior.
-Monitor trends quarterly.
+No. Our data shows single-query prompts declined from 65.4% (October) to 40.8% (November 2025).
+AI search is evolving toward more multi-query behavior.

+If you've been optimizing for "average" AI behavior, you've been fighting with one hand tied behind your back.
 The brands winning in AI search understand one critical truth: AI search isn't one thing.
 It's a spectrum of behaviors determined by provider architecture.
+The question isn't "How do I rank in AI?"
+It's "Which AI am I optimizing for?"
+Because the answer changes your entire strategy:

-- Perplexity users? → Win the single query.
+Perplexity** users?** → Win the single query.
 Be definitive.

-- ChatGPT users? → Win all variations.
+ChatGPT** users?** → Win all variations.
 Be comprehensive.

 The data is clear.
 The insights are actionable.
 The competitive advantage belongs to brands who understand that provider architecture determines search behavior.